php-ru/symfony-docs-ru/security/security_checker.rst

     The ``security:check`` command terminates with a non-zero exit code if any of your dependencies is affected by a known security vulnerability.
-    Therefore, you can easily integrate it in your build process.
+    This allows you to add it to your project build process and your continuous integration workflows.

 .. tip::